 A 'disposal action' is:

-- the destruction of the record; or - the retention of the record for a further period; or, - alternative disposal of the record, e.g. returning a record to the instructing solicitor(s).
+- the destruction of the record: or - the retention of the record for a further period; or, - alternative disposal of the record, e.g. returned to the instructing solicitor.

 6.2 Making and Recording the Disposal Decision